RazorCMS/RazorProduction/README.md

 The mandatory parameters are better provided by the ./setup.py --help, but some are listed here
    * --installation is a command line to install the production software
-   * --setup is a command line to set oneself into the production software
    * --admins is a coma separated list of username as admins

 The optional parameters are better liste by the ./setup.py --help, but some are listed here